QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 inside, testing null `(car lset)` to terminate immediately.
 That's where we need `(letcc)`:

 {{< highlight scheme >}}
+;we prefer this version than the below one
 (define intersectall
   (lambda (lset)
    (letcc (hop)                       ;<- add new function here